From Beer to Mussels: Things to Do in Brussels

 From here, it is a short stroll to the flea market at Place du Jeu de Balle, where I narrowly resist the temptation to buy a fish-shaped container for nibbles that would have shamed even the most excessively kitsch dinner party.
 A jazz band plays in the corner of the square to a packed audience despite the winter cold, and I notice another punter walking off with the fish.

-If you have enjoyed Mark’s Things to do in Brussels, why not read his: Gamla Stan, Boats and Beardless Bars, why not try a few days in Stockholm?
+If you have enjoyed Mark’s account in the Belgian capital, why not read his: Gamla Stan, Boats and Beardless Bars, why not try a few days in Stockholm?

 The rest of the day blurs into obscurity, as only the best of Sundays can.